Westpac Foundation Rural Community Grants

 - Activity must offer clear public benefit (i.e. has a charitable purpose);

-- Organisations with or without DGR endorsement are eligible to apply;
+- Not-for-profit organisations with or without DGR-1 endorsement are eligible;

 - Organisations whose last financial year’s annual Revenue was at least $50,000 and under $5 million;

 - Organisations who primarily operate to support Australians belonging to one or more of the target groups:

 - Youth at risk (>12 years of age);